A Practical Approach to Interval Refinement for math.h/cmath Functions

-and the final ECLAIR run shows no report.
+before line~$1$ of the calling context, \fi and the final ECLAIR run shows no report.
 This, per se, does not mean much.
-However, this experiment was done on the \texttt{zoltan} machine, for which we have precise glitch data for the single-precision functions (which are not used in the code considered) and we have the maximum known errors provided by the GNU~libc manual for the double-precision functions \cite{GNUCLib-2.23}.
+However, this experiment was performed on the \texttt{xps} machine, for which we have precise glitch data for the single-precision functions (which are not used in the code considered) and we have the maximum known errors provided by the GNU~libc manual for the double-precision functions \cite{GNUCLib-2.23}.
 As explained in \Levelthreename{}~\ref{three:using-precision-guarantees}, this data provides imprecise and possibly incorrect information about glitches that our algorithms can exploit.
-In turn, all this means that: \begin{itemize} \item \emph{if} the numbers in \cite{GNUCLib-2.23} do really provide upper bounds to the maximum errors of the used functions, and \item \emph{if} the caller guarantees that the values of $\mathtt{gps\_lat}$ and $\mathtt{gps\_lon}$ do satisfy the ``stay away from the poles'' assertions at lines~$18'$--$19'$ in modified \Listingname{}~\ref{lst:latlong-caller}, \item \emph{then}, in the context of such call, all the $154$ potential run-time anomalies\footnote{More precisely: $4$~integer overflows, $4$~inexact conversions, $10$~ill-conditioned trigonometric function arguments, $70$~finite-to-infinity and $66$-numeric-to-NaN transitions.} in the $90$ potentially problematic program points of \Listingname{}~\ref{lst:latlong-annotated} cannot occur on \texttt{zoltan}. \end{itemize} Just to mention one potential problem, division by zero and consequent finite-to-infinite transition at program point~$p_6$, cannot happen on that implementation.
+In turn, all this means that: \begin{itemize} \item \emph{if} the numbers in \cite{GNUCLib-2.23} do really provide upper bounds to the maximum errors of the used functions, and \item \emph{if} the caller guarantees that the values of $\mathtt{gps\_lat}$ and $\mathtt{gps\_lon}$ do satisfy the ``stay away from the poles'' assertions \ifnum\value{oneifTR}=1 at lines~$18'$--$19'$ in modified \Listingname{}~\ref{lst:latlong-caller}, \else at lines~$-1$, $0$ \fi \item \emph{then}, in the context of such a call, all the $154$ potential run-time anomalies in the $90$ potentially problematic program points of \Listingname{}~\ref{lst:latlong} cannot occur on \texttt{xps}. \end{itemize} More precisely, these anomalies consist of $4$~integer overflows, $4$~inexact conversions, $10$~ill-conditioned trigonometric function arguments, $70$~finite-to-infinity and $66$-numeric-to-NaN transitions.
+Just to mention one potential problem, division by zero and consequent finite-to-infinite transition at program point~$p_6$, cannot happen on that implementation.